-Our goal is to provide you with the focused knowledge and understanding of essential business and management skills, further enhancing your ability to succeed in entertainment business in a variety of fields including film, music, digital media, broadcasting and gaming.
-In addition to technical proficiency and creative development, your education will help you develop critical thinking, problem solving, and analytical skills that contribute to life-long learning, providing you with tools to help sustain a long and productive professional career in the entertainment and media industry.
+Our goal is to provide students with the focused knowledge and understanding of essential business and management skills, further enhancing your ability to succeed in entertainment business in a variety of fields including film, music, digital media, broadcasting and gaming.
+In addition to technical proficiency and creative development, students will develop critical thinking, problem solving, and analytical skills that contribute to life-long learning, providing them with tools to help sustain a long and productive professional career in the entertainment and media industry.